You must have designer rights to create and edit dashboards with this tool.

 To schedule periodic exports, see Scheduled exports.

 1.In the dashboard header, click the icon and select Export to export all onscreen content.
 To export at the individual component level, click the same icon in the component header.
 (You may need to click the icon to view the icon.)

 2.The Export dashboard dialog displays with these options:

 •Format: Select the file format for the export.
 If exporting to HTML, the file will export to a .ZIP file instead of displaying onscreen.

 •Theme: Select the background color to be black or white—this only affects graphics-based content.
 The white theme helps save on toner when printing.

-•Use template: Export content to a template.
-(If the content wasn't designed for a template, this option is dimmed.)
+•Use template: Export to a Word template.
+(If the content wasn't designed for use with a template, this option is dimmed.)

 •Show description: Include a summary of the series, data source, and filter conditions used in the dashboard.